18F/identity-analytics-etl/docs/source/01-Document-Maintainer-Guide/03-Sphinx-Doc-Quick-Explain/index.rst

     build succeeded, xxx warnings.

 - **Success**: if you see the ``build succeeded``, you can ignore most of warnings.
 Usually, it means you defined a link label, but never used, which is totally fine. **Occasional typo or RST/MD syntax error will NOT STOP the build**.
-- **Failed**: if you didn't see the ``build succeeded``.
-Usually, it means your config file ``conf.py`` is not correctly setup, could be Python syntax error, could be variable definition error, import error.
+- **Failed**: if you did not  see the ``build succeeded`` message, it usually means that your config file ``conf.py`` is not correctly setup, which could be caused by a Python syntax error, a variable definition error, import error etc.

 The ``conf.py`` file
 ------------------------------------------------------------------------------

-It is the configuration file, and it is actually a Python scripts.
+This is the configuration file, and it is actually a Python script.
 You can define:

 1. Theme to use.
 2. Extension to use.